kej715/DtCyber/NOS2.8.7/README.md

 ```
 ROUTE,MYJOB,DC=TO,ST=MAX.
 ```

+## <a id="email"></a>UMass Mailer
+The UMass Mailer consists of two products: `mailer` and `netmail`.
+These are both installed and active in a default installation of NOS 2.8.7.
+The product named `mailer` provides the base user interface for e-mail and, by itself, enables e-mail messages to be exchanged between users within a single NOS system.
+The product named `netmail` adds support for routing e-mail between systems using NJE and SMTP.

+The `netmail` component uses NJE by default to route e-mail between NOS 2.8.7 systems, and other systems supporting NJE as an e-mail transport.
+For example, IBM VM/CMS systems running on the Hercules IBM 370 emulator and VAX/VMS systems running on the SimH VAX emulator support e-mail and are capable of using NJE as an e-mail network transport.
+All such NOS 2.8.7, VM/CMS, and VAX/VMS systems defined in the [NJE topology](files/nje-topology.json) are accessible from the UMass Mailer when the `netmail` component is installed.

 ## <a id="shutdown"></a>Shutdown and Restart
 When the installation completes, NOS 2.8.7 will be running, and the command window will